 In the spring of 1982, John Wimber and several other pastors led their churches into relationship with the Vineyard, as their vision coincided with and completed that of the original Vineyards.
 It was obvious that God had called John to pastor the pastors, and to train and encourage men and women to pursue what God had given them.
 As a result, the people called the Vineyard have reached out to bless and encourage churches all over the world, as well as planting churches which have become known as Vineyard Churches.

-The Vineyard has extensive and fruitful relationships with many American denominations and pastors, the Church of England, and many other churches in Europe, Africa, Asia, South America, Latin America and the South Pacific.
-These relationships include parachurch organizations like YWAM and World Vision, seminaries like Fuller Seminary, and underground churches in Europe, Asia and China.
+The Vineyard has extensive and fruitful relationships with many denominations and pastors in the U.S. and various parts of the world.
+These relationships include parachurch organizations like Convoy of Hope (our disaster relief partner).
 Many of these relationships have resulted through the personal ministry of John Wimber; others have resulted from relationships with local Vineyard churches.